Cedar Tavern: 1960s

+1970s

+Cedar Tavern was located midway, within a block, from the Village Voice offices and Textmasters, Inc, the production subsidiary of the Village Voice.
+Every Tuesday night (1973-early 1975) the staff of Textmasters would decompress after completing the production negatives for the weekly Village Voice newspaper.
+This final shift lasted 26 hours: beginning Monday at 2 PM, working through the night until 5:30 PM Tuesday when final page negatives were packaged.
+The night included coding, typing, proofing, scanning, creating paper tapes that would be fed into a computer that would disgorge columns of type printed on photo sensitive galleys.
+Paste-up artists worked through the night assembling pages of copy & images onto artist boards that would then be photographed & touched up to create clean page negatives, ready for the printing press.
+The staff learned early on that it was wise to relax for an hour at the Cedar Tavern before braving the subway ride home.
 2000s

 Diliberto's sons Mike and Joe ran the place successfully for many years until 2006, when they decided to develop the site into condominiums.
 In December 2006, the Cedar Tavern closed to allow for the construction of a seven-story addition to the building in which it is housed.
 Its owners had pledged to reopen in six months, but an opinion piece in the December 3, 2006, edition of The New York Times speculated that it was closed for good.
 This proved prescient; in the wake of Joe Diliberto's death on October 27, 2007, his brother Mike failed to reopen the establishment.

 When the Cedar Tavern closed in 2006, its century-old, 50 foot mahogany bar was sold to Austin businessmen, John M. Scott and Eddy Patterson.
 The bar was taken apart into hundreds of pieces, transported by movers of fine art, and stored for ten years.
 In 2016, it was brought out of storage to serve as the centerpiece of Eberly, a restaurant in Austin, Texas.

 The 24 University Place site, where most of the significant events in the establishment's history occurred, is now a full-block residential building; the primary ground-floor retail space of the building's University Place frontage is occupied by a CVS Pharmacy.